DavisPL/latex-template/README.md

 Also, this repository enforces a separation between source files (`src/`), build files (`build/`), and auxiliary data (i.e., build script inputs and outputs) which is maintained under version control (`data/`).

 I created most of the scripts (`scripts/`) while working on my dissertation, and I will be using and updating this repository for future LaTeX projects.

+## Known limitations

+It is currently necessary for the main file to be `main.tex` and for there to be a single references file named `ref.bib` (as in the template `src/`).
+Other configurations (e.g. multiple bibliographies `multibib`) aren't supported yet.

+The Makefile doesn't attempt to optimize the build for performance, so may not be appropriate for a larger project like a book.
+When pdflatex fails, `make` should exit gracefully (if not, it's a bug) but you may still have to go into build/ and run pdflatex to get the error message.
+This may also mess up the build state so that you have to run `make clean` before building again.

 ## Issues